aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

 # Conclusion

 Setting up Active Directory Certificate Services consists of quite a reasonable number of steps and doing so successfully requires paying attention to the details.
-If you ensure that you've configured an offline root CA, a subordinate certificate authority&nbsp;and correct locations for the certificate revocation list, installing and configuring certificate services should be easy.
+If you ensure that you've configured an offline root CA, a subordinate certificate authority and correct locations for the certificate revocation list, installing and configuring certificate services should be easy.

 For those readers who are consultants, I would generally be recommending close to a day to deploy and test certificate services correctly and that's without looking at a design phase.